Canadian Dollar (CAD): Symbol, Abbreviation & Currency Code

 - Boxing DayMonday 28 December 2026 (in lieu)

-For time-critical CAD transfers, allow at least one extra working day around any of these dates.
+For time-critical CAD transfers, allow at least one extra working day around these dates.
 Provincial holidays such as Family Day (Ontario, Alberta, BC) in February or Saint-Jean-Baptiste Day (Quebec) on 24 June may also affect settlement depending on the originating or receiving bank’s province.

-Transferring CAD — What to Know for Larger Payments
+Transferring CAD — what to know for larger payments

 For private clients